Volodymyr Pravyk: Legacy

 Pravyk has also been honored with monuments and the dedication of landmarks in his memory.
 Busts in the Ukrainian city of Irpin, the "Alley of Chernobyl Heroes" in Kyiv, and at the fire-technical school in Cherkasy have been erected.
 The Cherkasy fire technical school itself was rededicated in honor of both Pravyk and Kibenok, who also graduated from the institution.
 A street is named after him in Cherkasy as well.

 Pravyk's name is inscribed on several memorials to Chernobyl victims, including those in Kyiv and Simferopol.

+The Dogs of Chernobyl program, organized by the Clean Futures Fund and the Society for the Prevention of Cruelty to Animals, named a stray dog from the Chernobyl Exclusion Zone to honor Pravyk.
+The dog currently resides with his owner, the program's co-founder, in St. Louis, Missouri.

+In the 2019 HBO Miniseries Chernobyl, he was portrayed by the British Actor Gerard Kearns.